EU Common Food Policy

 Towards a Common Food Policy for the European Union: a three-year process of research, reflection, and citizen engagement

-The EU Commission was formally invite to participat in this process through an open letter addressed to European Commission President Jean-Claude Juncker drafted by 10 leading experts on food systems.
-The letter called for a fundamental reexamination of the Common Agricultural Policy (CAP), and parallel efforts to develop a joined-up food policy vision.
+The European Commission was formally invited to participate in this process through an open letter to Commission President Jean-Claude Juncker; the letter called called for a fundamental reexamination of the Common Agricultural Policy (CAP), and parallel efforts to develop a joined-up food policy vision.

 On 29-30 May 2018, IPES-Food will convene a major deliberative event, the EU Food and Farming Forum (EU3F) as the culmination of the Common Food Policy process.
 The goal of the EU3F is to co-construct a set of policy proposals addressed to the EU for a comprehensive ‘Common Food Policy’.
 Taking place symbolically one year before the 2019 EU elections, the Forum will yield concrete proposals to be taken up by political parties, campaign groups and ultimately by the EU institutions.
 Read the EU3F Q&A to learn more about the event.